canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/kubernetes/README.md

 These helpers encapsulate the logic around looping through each template, rendering them with the context to get `Lightkube.Resource` objects, `apply`ing them to the Kubernetes Cluster in a safe order, etc.

-If we plan on managing these resources over time, we can provide the optional `labels` and `child_resource_types` arguments:
+If we plan on managing these resources over time, we can provide the optional `labels` and `resource_types` arguments:
 * `labels`: a set of labels used to identify the resources deployed by this resource handler, even during separate charm executions.
 Use the included `create_charm_default_labels` for a standard set of labels.
-* `child_resource_types`: a list of `Lightkube.Resource` types that are expected to be deployed by this resource handler.
+* `resource_types`: a set of `Lightkube.Resource` types that are expected to be deployed by this resource handler.

-By adding `labels` and `child_resource_types`, we can manage deployed resources including through reconciliation and deletion.
-For example, if we have a `Deployment` and a `Service` that are both deployed by this resource handler, we can provide `child_resource_types=[Deployment, Service]` to the constructor.
+By adding `labels` and `resource_types`, we can manage deployed resources including through reconciliation and deletion.
+For example, if we have a `Deployment` and a `Service` that are both deployed by this resource handler, we can provide `resource_types={Deployment, Service}` to the constructor.
 This will allow us to later get all resources deployed by this resource handler by querying the cluster for all resources with the labels defined in `labels` and of type `Deployment` or `Service`.

 For example: